 Financial support is guaranteed for the one-year course-based option and for the first year of the thesis-focused option.

-For information on fees at Queen's University, visit the following School of Graduate Studies web page:
+For information on fees at Queen's University, visit the following Office of the University Registrar web page: